zgottschalk/reflection/README.md

 ## 6/29/2017
 contents
 I learned about Ram and what it is for.
 I learned what not to do on the internet.
 I also learned about how a circuit transmits information to othe circuits.
 I even learned about the different parts of a computer.
 It was also interesting to see all the maps and displays.

+# reflection
+## 7/11/2017
+contents
+Today I completed my military time program and turned numbers counting down to numbers counting up.
+Now that was fustrating but very rewarding.
+I also learned about looping.
+Looping can make codes repeat for internity or by pressing control c.
 ---